 Escape to Bruny Island for the day including scenic guided bus tour, ferry crossing to Bruny Island, morning tea, 3 hour wilderness cruise and delicious fresh lunch at the Seafood Restaurant at Adventure Bay with time to relax on the beach.

 Departure Point: The Full Day Tour departs from the Pennicott Wilderness Journeys Booking Centre.
 This is situated on Hobart's waterfront on Franklin Wharf, next to the Constitution Dock Lifting Bridge.
 Please check-in by 7.30am for an 7.45am departure.
 The bus departs Adventure Bay at 3.15pm to arrive back to Hobart at 5.30pm.

-Visit the wonderful Bruny Island white you are in port in Hobart on this short excursion that is suitable for Cruise ship guests (departs from Hobart at 7:30am and returns at 5:30pm).
-The Cruise Ship Shore Excursion - Bruny Island Day Tour highlights the island's main attractions & nature walks such as The Neck, Mount Mangana, Adventure Bay, South Bruny National Park.
+Visit the wonderful Bruny Island white you are in port in Hobart on this short excursion that is suitable for Cruise ship guests The Cruise Ship Shore Excursion - Bruny Island Day Tour highlights the island's main attractions & nature walks such as The Neck, Mount Mangana, Adventure Bay, South Bruny National Park.